A-Dying-Pig/PrintQueue/README.md

       python3 ./reproduce.py --a 3 --k 12 --T 4 --TB 6 --z 0.582 --path ./intermediate_data/Parameters/3_12_4
       ```

- * Figure 13: SRAM usage - the numbers come from Tofino resource usage [log (a=2,k=12,T=4)](./doc/resources.log).
+ * Figure 14: SRAM usage - the numbers come from Tofino resource usage [log (a=2,k=12,T=4)](./doc/resources.log).
  (Note: we will modify the number. when submit the first version paper, we do not fully implement PQ.
 The utilization is under-estimated)

- * Figure 12: Transmission overhead can be calculated, as certain number of register values should be transmitted to the control plane periodically.
+ * Figure 13: Transmission overhead can be calculated, as certain number of register values should be transmitted to the control plane periodically.
  The accuracy comes from previous experiments.

- * Figure 15: Port Isolation (Not drawn in the paper yet).
+ * Figure 15: Port Isolation.
 Implement PrintQueue for each port to isolate ports' mutual impacts.
  Each port has it own set of registers.
 The figure shows the relation between the accuracy, SRAM usage and the number of ports.
     * 1 port:
       ```